 “Lord, by now there will be a stench.”

 That’s one of my favorite lines in scripture.
-It begs the question I want you to pray about this week, which is, “What in your life really stinks?”
+It begs the question I want you to pray about this week, which is this: “What in your life really stinks?”
 Because we have to have that stench washed away in order to really live.

 If you know my preaching, you’re not going to be at all surprised about this, but I have to tell you honestly, our Gospel reading isn’t about Lazarus.
 Yes, he got raised from the dead, so good for him, but he isn’t the center of action in the story.
 In fact, he’s dead for most of the reading, so he doesn’t play a major part.
-The action is, of course centered around Jesus, and as I tell our school children, if on a religion test they write something about Jesus, they should always get at least partial credit!
-Our Gospel today is about Jesus, who through baptism and grace is the remedy for all that stinks in our life.
+Our Gospel today is about Jesus, who gives us baptism and grace, those helps that are the remedy for all that stinks in our life.

-There are three groups of catechumens in today’s Gospel.
-The first group is Mary and Martha, those friends of Jesus that are part of John’s Gospel a few times.
+During Lent, we have been journeying with our catechumens, who are now called the Elect, as they prepare to be baptized, confirmed, and receive first Holy Communion at the Easter Vigil.
+Much like them, there are three groups of catechumens in today’s Gospel.
+The first group of these scriptural catechumens is Mary and Martha, those friends of Jesus that are part of John’s Gospel a few times.
 Here, the rubber meets the road in their faith.
 Here, like so many of us, they have something tragic happen in their lives, and now they have to grapple with whether their faith helps them with that or not.
-Mary is so troubled that she doesn’t even go out to meet the Lord until her sister tells her a white lie that Jesus was asking for her.
+Mary is so troubled that she doesn’t even go out to meet the Lord until her sister tells her that little white lie that Jesus was asking for her.
 Both she and Martha, when they first see Jesus, complain that he should have come sooner so that he could have saved Lazarus.
 But Martha has a little faith.
 She says very importantly that “Even now, I know that whatever you ask of God, God will give you.”
 That’s the beginning profession of faith.
 She knows that Jesus has power over life and death.
-So then they have a little catechesis about life and death and eternity, and at the end of it, Martha professes that Jesus is the Son of God who was coming into the world.
+So then they have a little catechetical dialogue about life and death and eternity, and at the end of it, Martha professes that Jesus is the Son of God who was coming into the world.
 The sisters move from their grief, to faith in Jesus, even before he accomplishes the miracle.